EdApp by SafetyCulture

 Career goals example for performance review - Project management

-And aside from the more technical side of their tasks like creating Gantt charts and using complex project management tools, leaders can make sure that every piece of the project contributes to the bigger picture.
-They can act as the glue that holds everything together, and also masterfully guide their team from initial brainstorming to final execution.
+And aside from the more technical side of their tasks, like creating Gantt charts and using complex project management tools, leaders can make sure that every piece of the project contributes to the bigger picture.
+They can be the glue that holds everything together and masterfully guide their team from initial brainstorming to final execution.
 With this skill, they’ll be able to anticipate roadblocks and delegate tasks while keeping everyone motivated.

 How to apply career goals for project management: